Respect ME is a growing national and international team, with locations across the UK and in South Africa.

 Naomi has a range of experience in youth work, previously a youth and children's worker in the Midlands and has delivered group workshops, assemblies and lessons in schools since 2011.
 From working in primary and secondary schools to youth groups, Naomi is passionate about young people realising their potential.
 Naomi has completed a year's training in youth work with Message Academy, an internship with Message Academy and Respect ME and now delivers and manages Respect ME South Africa.

-Emma, Naomi and Caitlin are fully accredited in Promoting Positive Relationships from Staffordshire University under The Esteem Network and they are continually retraining and expanding their knowledge on current issues through The Esteem Network.
-Adam is currently doing this course.
+Emma, Adam, Joe, Caitlin and Naomi are fully accredited in Promoting Positive Relationships from Staffordshire University under The Esteem Network and they are continually retraining and expanding their knowledge on current issues through The Esteem Network.

 The team can be joined by our guest tutors to add teaching from a male perspective which is especially helpful in mixed classes.